jcumby/ionic_materials_chem/lecture2.md

 Another way to think about $\ce{NaCl}$ Schottky formation is displacing one $\ce{Na+}$ and one $\ce{Cl-}$ to a 'new' unit cell on the edge of the crystal.

-Writing a iso-electronic subsitution with Kroger-Vink notation is somewhat unnecessary, but will hopefully serve as an introduction to substitution!
+Writing an iso-electronic subsitution with Kroger-Vink notation is somewhat unnecessary, but will hopefully serve as an introduction to substitution!

 ---